-> In order to counter an underwater threat, the most practical option currently available is to simply blast noise into the water column and flood an area with radar, making life as difficult for the submariner as possible.
+In order to counter an underwater threat, the most practical option currently available is to simply blast noise into the water column and flood an area with radar, making life as difficult for the submarine as possible.
 In noisy, cluttered and congested littoral waters, submariners will be focused far more on keeping their boat safe than trying to close for an attack solution.
-Ship launched torpedoes have limited usefulness, but anti-torpedo systems, now emerging, have far more value.
+The ship launched torpedoes have limited usefulness, but anti-torpedo systems, now emerging, have far more value.
 Offensive littoral ASW is best conducted with air assets, but a ship in the General Purpose role with an active sonar system and torpedo launch capability is still a valuable asset.

-There are more General Purpose payloads that should be considered; these are very much ‘nice to have’, but are comparatively cheap and easy to provide for.
+There are more General Purpose payloads that should be considered; these are very much ‘nice to have, but are comparatively cheap and easy to provide for.
 Sufficient storage space, cranes and/or cargo management systems can handle SF boats and stores, autonomous underwater/surface/air vehicles and any number of wacky, containerised ideas.
-The idea of a payload bay and launch/recovery system has been discussed before, but such abilities belong firmly in the General Purpose role and not that of high-end combatant.
+The idea of a payload bay and launch/recovery system has been discussed before, but such abilities belong firmly in the General Purpose role and not that of a high-end combatant.

 Of course, the RN’s current combatants, Type 23 and Type 45, have all these capabilities bar the last.
-Type 45 is an extreme case, but the Type 23 is a very capable General Purpose design.
+Type 45 is an extreme case, but Type 23 is a very capable General Purpose design.
 The GP Concept in its basic form lacks land attack capability, anti-ship firepower, blue-water ASW capability or anything more than self-defence abilities, but as a naval unit it can still achieve a significant degree of ‘presence’, disproportionate to its actual capability and yet able to deliver the effects that HMG requires in all current theatres, from the Gulf to the South Atlantic.

 The Patrol Ship Myth